-Step-4: Providers will receive an email of your requirements
+Step-4: Providers will receive an email with your requirements

 Step-5: If it suits their match, providers will send you an email

-If you’re unable to find any doctor who is accepting a new patient, then don’t worry.
+If you can’t find any doctor accepting a new patient, don’t worry.
 Contact ChoicePoint, and we’ll arrange Suboxone treatment for you.

 Does Suboxone’s Side Effects Compromise Its Effectiveness?

 Suboxone is a controlled substance and requires strict dosage monitoring.
 Indeed, Suboxone’s effectiveness outweighs its side effects.
-The use of Suboxone is reported to increase patient retention rate in rehab programs, and lessen overdose and drug-related abuse.
+Suboxone is reported to increase patient retention rate in rehab programs and lessen overdose and drug-related abuse.

 Some of the side effects of Suboxone include: